zysenia/aion-translator/README.md

 **Easily translate messages between Elyos and Asmodians in Aion.**
 This tool deciphers faction-specific chat, helping players understand messages sent by the opposing race.
+You can also use it to compose your own messages in a way that the other faction can understand.

 🌐 Try it live: [https://aion-translator.zysen.de](https://aion-translator.zysen.de)